 - SDG1: No poverty 1.3 billion people (one in five of the world's population) depend on livestock (World Bank) for their livelihoods.
 20% of livestock production losses worldwide can be attributed to animal diseases (OIE) and stronger animal health systems can increase the efficiency of livestock production.
-Animals contribute to communities' resilience in face of natural or man-made disasters (FAO). - SDG 2: Zero hunger Livestock provide 14% (SAN) of the total calories (kcal) and 33% of the protein in people's diets at the global level (FAOSTAT, 2016).
+Animals contribute to communities' resilience in face of natural or man-made disasters (FAO). - SDG 2: Zero hunger Livestock provide 14% (SAN) of the total calories (kcal) and 33% ofthe protein in people's diets at the global level (FAOSTAT, 2016).
 Animals and their products are a source of nutritious, protein-rich food (FAO).
-Working livestock also play a key role in agricultural production and food value chains (FAO). - SDG 3: Good health and wellbeing Zoonotic diseases cause more than 2.5 billion cases of human illness and 2.7 million deaths a year, based on pre-Covid data (ILRI).
-The livestock sector is a major contributor to global Antimicrobial Resistance (AMR) a rapidly emerging threat to human health (FAO).
+Working livestock also play a key role in agricultural production and food value chains (FAO). - SDG 3: Good health and wellbeing Zoonotic diseases cause more than 2.5 billion cases of human illness and 2.2 million deaths a year, based on pre-COVID data (ILRI).
+The livestock sector is a major contributor to global Antimicrobial Resistance (AMR) a rapidly emerging threat to human health (FAO). - SDG 13: Climate action It is well known that the livestock sector contributes to climate change.
+However, the sector can help to reduce its emissions by ensuring health and welfare of animals.
+Healthier animals are more productive and generate lower emissions (FAO).
+Healthy animals, including livestock and working horses and donkeys, can help communities improve their resilience to climate-related impacts (Brooke).